BrandonLWhite/Stellaris-LaunchPad-UsbDevBulk-AutoWinusbInstall/README.md

 The ability to do this is somewhat recent to Windows.
 For Windows 8 the support is fully baked in, but for prior versions Windows will gladly pull down what it needs via Windows Update.
 I've read that this will work as far back as WinXP SP3, but I have not personally tried it.
 I developed this demo on Win7 x64, using Code Composer Studio v5.2.1.00018 and StellarisWare version 9453.

 This demo focuses on bulk USB transfers.
 It is derived from the TI StellarisWare "usb_dev_bulk" example.
+As an added bonus, a C# host application example is included as an alternative to the C example app provided by TI.